 We believe that learning should be given higher priority in international development cooperation and thus also increased budget space.
 Therefore, we encourage and support our member organisations to integrate a learning approach into daily work, and to allocate resources for it.

-This is how we work with method and learning
+This is how we work with methods and learning

-This is how others work with method and learning
+This is how others work with methods and learning